Wiener-Hopf factorization and non-Hermitian topology for Amoeba formulation in one-dimensional multiband systems: Introduction

 While the generalized Szeg\"o limit theorem is, in principle, applicable in arbitrary spatial dimensions, the current Amoeba formalism based on this theorem is limited to single-band systems.
 In multiband settings, the Ronkin function mixes contributions across bands; when degenerate states with different localization lengths occur, these contributions compete during the optimization of the Ronkin function, causing the standard Amoeba formulation to fail even in one dimension.
 This breakdown is unavoidable in the presence of symmetry-protected degeneracies, such as for a transpose-type time-reversal symmetry (TRS$^\dagger$), where Kramers pairs localize on opposite edges.

 In multiband settings, one might hope to resolve the failure of the Amoeba formulation by decomposing the Ronkin function into bandwise contributions.
 However, a straightforward mathematical decomposition is generally not feasible: the mathematical properties of the Ronkin function are typically not preserved under bandwise separation.
-In the presence of TRS$^\dagger$, we previously demonstrated that a symmetry-guided, phenomenological decomposition consistent with non-Bloch band theory \cite{KKawabata_PRB_2020_NonBlochBand} can nevertheless be constructed, leading to the symmetry-decomposed Ronkin functions that separate the contributions of Kramers pairs while retaining the required structure \cite{SKaneshiro_PRB_2025_SymplecticAmoebaFormulation}.
+In one-dimensional two-band system with TRS$^\dagger$, we previously demonstrated that a symmetry-guided, phenomenological decomposition consistent with non-Bloch band theory \cite{KKawabata_PRB_2020_NonBlochBand} can nevertheless be constructed, leading to the symmetry-decomposed Ronkin functions that separate the contributions of Kramers pairs while retaining the required structure \cite{SKaneshiro_PRB_2025_SymplecticAmoebaFormulation}.
 Nevertheless, its relation to the generalized Szeg\"o limit theorem remained unclear, and extensions beyond TRS$^\dagger$, particularly to class~A multiband systems without protecting symmetries, were still lacking.

 Originally, the Szeg\"o limit theorem was formulated using the Wiener-Hopf factorization (WHF) for topologically trivial Hamiltonians \cite{HWidom_AdvMath_1974_AsymptoticBehaviorOf, HWidom_AdvMath_1976_AsymptoticBehaviorOf}.
-Recently, Ref.~\cite{AAlase_AnnPhys_2023_WienerHopfFactorization} demonstrated that the WHF itself offers a direct topological interpretation for Hermitian Hamiltonians: the WHF partial indices count the number of edge modes and thereby establish the bulk-boundary correspondence.
+Recently, Ref.~\cite{AAlase_AnnPhys_2023_WienerHopfFactorization} demonstrated that the WHF itself offers a direct topological interpretation for one-dimensional Hermitian Hamiltonians: the WHF partial indices count the number of edge modes and thereby establish the bulk-boundary correspondence.
 This intimate connection between WHF and topology is central to the generalization of the original theorem to topologically nontrivial Hermitian Hamiltonians, a result known as the Modified Szeg\"o limit theorem \cite{EBasor_JStatPhys_2019_ModifiedSzegoWidomAsymptotics}.